Can We Remove the Square-Root in Adaptive Gradient Methods? A Second-Order Perspective: First-order View of Adaptive Methods

 \emph{Behavior near optimum.} The square root is often introduced to avoid oscillation near an optimal solution where the preconditioner can be ill-conditioned.
-For example, in one dimension when near the optimum, the descent direction $ s^{-1} g$ can be unbounded when we use the outer product as the preconditioner $s=g^2$ because the gradient $g$ is close to $0$ at the optimum and the outer product as a `squared' gradient decreases much faster than the gradient $g$.
+For example, in one dimension, the descent direction $ s^{-1} g$ can be unbounded near the optimum when we use the outer product as the preconditioner $s=g^2$.
+This is because the gradient $g$ is close to $0$ near the optimum and the outer product as a `squared' gradient decreases much faster than the gradient $g$.
 Thus, the update without the square root can lead to oscillation when using a constant learning rate.
 However, even without the square root, a preconditioner can still be well-conditioned when incorporating outer products from previous iterations \citep{roux2007topmoumoute} and using Tikhonov damping \citep{becker1988improving,martens2012training}.
-For example, the descent direction $ s^{-1} g$ can be bounded without the square root even when near an optimal solution, where $g$ is a gradient and $s= (1-\stepsize_2) s + \stepsize_2 g^2$ is a preconditioner estimated by an exponentially moving average.
+For example, the descent direction $ s^{-1} g$ can be bounded without the square root even when near an optimal solution, where $g$ is a gradient and $s= (1-\stepsize_2) s + \stepsize_2 g^2$ is a preconditioner estimated by an exponentially moving average when $0<\stepsize_2<1$.